Conejo-de-papel/Conejo-de-papel/README.md

 I converted MOV to GIF on free online app, choose your free app via google.
 -->

 I've been learning to code 2 years for switching careers.
-I started from Python, SQL and ML, I've got Masters degree in Data Science & ML, but have really found a passion for game design.
+I started from Python, SQL and ML, I've got Masters degree in Data Science & ML, but have really found a passion for game developing.

 * 🌍  I'm based in Buenos Aires, Argentina
 *  ✉️  You can contact me at [svetadozhd@gmail.com](mailto:svetadozhd@gmail.com)
-*  🚀  I'm currently working as ArtLead (Level Designer) on [MegaMod](http://games.megamod.io/)
+*  🚀  I'm currently working as C# dev in UwU Novels
 *  🧠  I'm learning Blender, UE5, C++
 *  🤝  I'm open to collaborating on unity projects, level design, narrative design, backend
 * ⚡  I speak English, Spanish, Russian